-2. Why – is an important question that needs to be addressed.
-This means precisely why do we need to attend to this specific problem and why now.
+- Why – is an important question that needs to be addressed.
+This means precisely why we need to attend to this specific problem and why now.

-4. Then gathering information of all relevant available resources such as where the relevant data can be found related to this process and what other pertinent information that can be linked is available in the organization’s data warehouse.
-Listing only in scope data sources limits unnecessary to me spent on irrelevant data browsing.
+- Then gathering information of all relevant available resources such as where the relevant data can be found related to this process and what other pertinent information that can be linked is available in the organization’s data warehouse.
+Listing only in-scope data sources limits unnecessary to me spent on irrelevant data browsing.

-5. Once listed, identifying the data sources, where they are available, in what format and are they accessible is the next task.
+- Once listed, identifying the data sources, where they are available, in what format, and whether are they accessible is the next task.

-6. How data will be used is another question that needs to understood along with what needs to be improved and what are the options available etc. Whether the users are interested in visualizations, and how would they prefer the information to be shared holds importance in decision making.
+- How data will be used is another question that needs to be understood along with what needs to be improved and what are options available etc. Whether the users are interested in visualizations, and how would they prefer the information to be shared holds importance in decision making.

-7. The next more recommended practice is to define and achieve quick answers to the listed questions first before deep-diving into the vast sea of data available.
-It helps keep the current task at hand running and assists initial decision making.
-Small steps taken towards each business process improvement overall helps gather many more answers, and over time, the knowledge base of KPIs increases and new valid business metrics can be defined as and when required.
+- The next more recommended practice is to define and achieve quick answers to the listed questions first before deep-diving into the vast sea of data available.
+It helps keep the current task at hand running and assists initial decision-making.
+Small steps taken towards each business process improvement overall help gather many more answers, and over time, the knowledge base of KPIs increases and new valid business metrics can be defined as and when required.
 Once done with this thorough analysis

 By the end of this meticulous and thorough process, there’s a lot of clarity.
 Now you have your in-scope requirements gathered, documented and ready to be processed.